Visa Services Suspension:

 Your appointment can easily be rescheduled via your profile on the visa service center website.
-This can be done free of charge, and your visa application fee is valid for one year in the country where it was paid.
+This can be done free of charge, and your visa application fee is valid for in the country where it was paid.
 You may also contact our visa service center via telephone +47 23 96 05 55 or email support-Norway@ustraveldocs.com for assistance.

 To contact a customer service representative, please visit the GSS Contact Us page for full information or use contact information below: